-The ring-tailed lemur (Lemur catta) is the best known species and they can live in social groups of 20 or more individuals.
+The ring-tailed lemur (Lemur catta) is the best known species and they can live in social groups of up to 30 individuals.
 Aside from the true lemurs there are also woolly lemurs and sportive lemurs that belong to two different families.
 Other closely related primates include indris, avahis, sifakas and aye-ayes.

 Lorises and Tarsiers